Ask us anything about security awareness, behavior & culture (session #2)

 - Dan Teitsma, Information Security Specialist/Program Manager, Amway

-The panel covered a range of topics, but it was clear that each of the guests were passionate about creating a strong security mindset across their large, multi-faceted organizations even in the face of the uncertainty of the COVID-19 pandemic.
+The panel covered a range of topics, but it was clear that each of the guests was passionate about creating a strong security mindset across their large, multi-faceted organizations even in the face of the uncertainty of the COVID-19 pandemic.

 What qualities make for successful training team members?

 Clip #1: What Skills are needed on a security awareness team?